 Benefits of a down quilt

 Wool is a renewable fibre and therefore is a resource that is naturally replenished.
 Wool is one of nature’s working fibres and its key attributes continue to perform even after it has been shorn.
-The most beneficial factor of wool is its’ natural ability to breathe and regulate body temperature, regardless of your surroundings.
+The most beneficial factor of wool is its natural ability to breathe and regulate body temperature, regardless of your surroundings.
 Wool creates a micro-climate which assists in regulating body temperature and humidity, relieving the body of thermal stress and promoting a deeper, more refreshing sleep.
 Wool quilts can be perfect for couples who are struggling to find a quilt suitable for their individual warmth needs.